OpenEvalProject/evals/manuscripts/elife-85751/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/85751/elife-85751-fig6-v1.jpg)

-**Figure 6.:** i signaling and L-lactate modulating schema memory and mitochondrial biogenesis.L-lactate in the anterior cingulate cortex (ACC) is required for schema memory formation and neuronal mitochondrial biogenesis.
+**Figure 6.:** L-lactate in the anterior cingulate cortex (ACC) is required for schema memory formation and neuronal mitochondrial biogenesis.
 Astrocytic Gi activation results in decreased L-lactate in the ACC with consequent impairments in schema memory and neuronal mitochondrial biogenesis which could be rescued by exogenous L-lactate administration directly into the ACC.
 Further research is needed to establish the mechanism and the extent of the contribution of mitochondrial biogenesis in schema memory formation (dotted arrow).
 MCT2: monocarboxylate transporter 2.

 Schema is defined as a framework of knowledge.
 New learning occurs rapidly if it occurs against a background of established relevant schema.
 Rats trained with multiple flavor-place PAs develop schema that enables rapid assimilation of NPA learning (Tse et al., 2007; Tse et al., 2011; Hasan et al., 2019; Liu et al., 2022).
 Previous studies suggested that PA learning is hippocampus-dependent and the associative schema is stored in the ACC (Tse et al., 2007; Tse et al., 2011).
 In this study, we have demonstrated that ACC astrocytic Gi activation impairs PA learning and schema formation, PA memory retrieval, and NPA learning and retrieval by decreasing L-lactate level in the ACC.
 Although we have shown that these impairments are associated with diminished expression of proteins of mitochondrial biogenesis, the precise mechanisms of how astrocytic Gi activation affects neuronal functions and schema memory remain to be elucidated.
 We previously demonstrated that neuronal inhibition in either the hippocampus or the ACC impairs PA learning and schema formation (Hasan et al., 2019).
 In another recent study (Liu et al., 2022), we showed that astrocytic Gi activation in the CA1 impaired PA training-associated CA1-ACC projecting neuronal activation.
 Yao et al., 2023 recently showed that reduction of astrocytic lactate dehydrogenase A (an enzyme that reversibly catalyze L-lactate production from pyruvate) in the dorsomedial prefrontal cortex reduces L-lactate levels and neuronal firing frequencies, promoting depressive-like behaviors in mice.
 These impairments could be rescued by L-lactate infusion.
 It is possible that the impairment in PA learning and schema observed in our study might have involved a similar functional consequence of reduced neuronal activity in the ACC neurons upon astrocytic Gi activation.